-If you look to score every time that you get the basketball and don’t give the ball up, then the defense is going to just load up in the help and it is going to be really hard for you to score.
+If you look to score every time you get the basketball and don’t give the ball up, the defense will load up in the help, and it will be tough for you to score.
 Be willing to give the ball up to a teammate and trust that you will get it back later in the possession.
-If you show that you are willing to pass to the open teammate then the defense will have to respect that, and it will open up more space for you to score later on.
+If you show that you are willing to pass to the open teammate, then the defense will have to respect that, and it will open up more space for you to score later on.

-Add More Value to your Team than Just Scoring
+Add More Value to Your Basketball Team Than Just Scoring

-As a wing player/shooting guard it is understood that you are most likely going to be a focal point of the offense, but what value do you add to your team when you aren’t making shots?
-If the only value that you add to your team is making shots, then what do you think is going to happen when you have an off night?
-The coach’s job is to put the best players on the floor to help the team win, and if the only thing that you bring to the table is scoring points then when you are not making shots you are going to be on the bench.
+As a wing player/shooting guard, it is understood that you are most likely going to be a focal point of the offense, but what value do you add to your team when you aren’t making shots?
+If the only value you add to your team is making shots, what do you think will happen when you have an off night?
+The coach’s job is to put the best players on the floor to help the team win, and if the only thing that you bring to the table is scoring points, then when you are not making shots, you will be on the bench.

-However, if you also play good defense, rebound the basketball, etc. then you are always going to add value to your team.
+However, if you also play good defense, rebound the basketball, etc., you will always add value to your game and your team.
 So whether you are making shots or not, you must make your team better and still give them the best chance of winning the game.